Which Boardbag is right for you?

 Of course we think that the Wave Tribe Travel Bag

 is a great choice but whichever boardbag you buy please remember the main principles of this article.

 If you do decide on the Wave Tribe board bag know that you can carry two boards and travel in style with our unique hemp construction and be confident that we have used the best stitching, zippers and construction available.

 #1) Does your surfboard fit into the boardbag?

 It's cool to get a board bag a few inches bigger than your board, but not too much bigger, you don't want it moving around too much inside the bag.
-But from 4-6 inches bigger is ok, that way you can use it if you ever get a slightly bigger board ot if you want to stuff it with wetsuit, fins and other travel goodies.
+4-6 inches bigger is ok, that way you can use it if you ever get a slightly bigger board or if you want to stuff it with wetsuit, fins and other travel goodies inside.